ramoona/banks-db/CONTRIBUTING.md

     }
     ```

-4. Make `git push` and then submit a pull request.
+4. Submit a pull request.